-Telephone calls can sometimes prove more effective than sending out a debt collection letter, but by sending out a letter or an email can provide a clear record of your attempts to recover your debt.
-Also, it may sometimes prove difficult to telephone all of your customers that owe you payments if you have a large amount of companies or people to chase.
+Telephone calls can sometimes prove more effective than sending out a debt collection letter, but sending out a letter or an email can provide a clear record of your attempts to recover your debt.
+Also, it may sometimes prove difficult to telephone all of your customers that owe you payments if you have many companies or people to chase.
 Standard formatted debt collection letters can be an effective method in any credit control procedures.

-You should only ever send out one final chase reminder that stipulates the course of action that may be taken if payment is not received within a deadline clearly stipulated on the letter.
+You should only ever send out one final chase reminder that stipulates the course of action that may be taken if payment is not received within a deadline clearly set out in the letter.

-There are debt collection companies which can send a debt collection letter for you and take legal action, but when they collect the money you will have to pay them a percentage of the amount collected.
+There are debt collection companies which can send a debt collection letter for you and take legal action, but when they collect the money, you will have to pay them a percentage of the amount recovered.Debt Collection Letter Download

 Further information on small claims can be found on the HM Courts service website.

-Return from Debt Collection letter to Credit control page.
+Return from Debt Collection Leter to Credit Control page.